SiddharthJ25/AuE823_Team9/catkin_ws/src/assignment3_turtlebot3/README.md

-This is a ROS package for turtlebot3 navigation in gazebo.
+This is a ROS package for turtlebot3 navigation in gazebo. <br />
 To be able to use these launch files: find the 'worlds' folder in the 'assignment3_turtlebot3' package folder and copy its contents to the worlds folder in your gazebo path

 Scripts: